raphaelsulzer/mesh-tools/README.md

 <img style="width:150px;" src="src/scan.png">

-Sample a point cloud on a mesh using a virtual scanning procedure, e.g. for [Deep Surface Reconstruction from Point Clouds with Visibility Information](https://github.com/raphaelsulzer/dsrv-data).
+Sample a points on a surface mesh using a virtual scanning procedure, e.g. for [Deep Surface Reconstruction from Point Clouds with Visibility Information](https://github.com/raphaelsulzer/dsrv-data).
 You can vary the number of scanned points and cameras, and add noise and outliers to the point cloud.

 ### omvs2npz